Mirrorless camera: Late 2010s: Full-frame mirrorless success

 In early 2017, Sony announced the Alpha 9 mirrorless camera, offering 693 autofocus points, and 20 frame-per-second shooting.
 In October Sony announces the A7RIII, offering 10 FPS shooting at 42 megapixels.

 In early 2018, Sony announced the a7 III mirrorless camera, bringing the 693 autofocus points of the A9 at a much lower cost.
-In August, Nikon announced its new full-frame mirrorless Z6 and Z7 cameras, both using a new lens mount.
-Canon announced its first full-frame mirrorless model, the EOS R, and its own new lens mount the next month.
+In August, Nikon announced its new full-frame mirrorless Z6 and Z7 cameras, both using the new Z-mount.
+Canon announced its first full-frame mirrorless model, the EOS R, and its own new lens mount (the RF) the next month.

 At the NAB Show in April 2018, Blackmagic Design announced and demonstrated the Pocket Cinema Camera 4K at a price of $1,295 USD.

 In early 2019, Canon officially announced their second full-frame mirrorless camera following the EOS R introduced in 2018.
 That said camera is the EOS RP as it was made to be entry-level for a full-frame mirrorless.

 In July 2019, Sony announced the a7R IV with a groundbreaking 61-megapixel full-frame sensor, making it the highest-resolution full-frame camera at the time.
 Other improvements included 15 stops of dynamic range and 576-point phase-detection autofocus for exceptional detail and precision.
 In October 2019, Panasonic's Lumix S1H became the first hybrid full-frame mirrorless camera certified by Netflix for use in its Original productions.
 This became a giant milestone in the camera industry by showing that it is possible to have a camera that is highly compact and relatively affordable (compared to traditional cinema cameras) while still meeting the high standards of a professional camera for film making.